Group lasso based selection for high-dimensional mediation analysis: Introduction

 Other methods for the selection of mediators rely on penalized likelihood optimization with the selection method varying according to the considered model and penalization.
-After reducing the pool of mediators from a large number to a moderate number by employing the sure independence screening, \cite{zhang_estimating_2016}, and its extension \cite{perera2022hima2}, conduct variable selection with the minimax concave penalty, or a de-biased lasso procedure respectively, and finally carry out joint significance testing for mediation effect.
+After reducing the pool of candidate mediators from a large number to a moderate number by employing the sure independence screening, \cite{zhang_estimating_2016}, and its extension \cite{perera2022hima2}, conduct variable selection with the minimax concave penalty, or a de-biased lasso procedure respectively, and finally carry out joint significance testing for mediation effect.
 Interestingly, \cite{loh_non-linear_2020} considers a different definition of the mediated effect, called interventional indirect effect, that needs less stringent hypothesis on the joint law of the mediators.
 The selection strategy relies on two penalized regression, for $\balpha$ and $\bbeta$, respectively.

-In this article, we propose a new two-step approach for the selection of candidate mediators and the estimation of individual indirect effects.
+In this article, we propose a new two-step approach for the selection of candidate mediators and the estimation of individual mediated effects.
 The first filtering step reduces the number of candidate mediators by solving a penalized optimization problem with group lasso penalty that takes simultaneously the parameters of interest $\balpha$ and $\bbeta$ into account.
-Moreover, the first step also allows to consider a predefined group structure among the possible mediators.
-Once the number of candidate mediators is lower than the sample size, the second step consists in running the algorithm developed in \cite{jerolon_causal_2020} to estimate and test the indirect effects of the retained mediators, together with the direct effect.
+Once the number of candidate mediators is lower than the sample size, the second step consists in running the algorithm developed in \cite{jerolon_causal_2020} to estimate and test the mediated effects of the retained mediators, together with the direct effect.

 This article is organized as follows.
 Section~\ref{sect_mediation} defines the problem of high-dimensional mediation analysis and introduces the notations and underlying hypotheses.
 Our algorithm is detailed in Section~\ref{sect_method}.
-The results of the comparisons with previously published methods on synthetic dataset are reported in Section~\ref{sect_simulation}.
+The results of the comparisons with previously published methods on synthetic datasets are reported in Section~\ref{sect_simulation}.
 An illustration on a real dataset is shown in Section~\ref{sect_application}.
 Section~\ref{sect_discussion} discusses our results.